How do I know if I'm eligible to carshare with Modo?

 If you've been driving in BC for the past three years, please call ICBC Driver Services and ask them to email both your driving record and claims history to our office at info(at)modo.coop.
 There is no charge for this in BC.
 The number for ICBC is 604.661.2255, extension 2.
 The best times to call are 9am to 5pm Monday to Friday.
 If you're outside of Metro Vancouver call 1.888.715.7775.

-If you've been driving fewer than three years in BC (but a total of three or more years in another province or state) please contact ICBC as outlined above to obtain your most recent driving history.
+If you've been driving fewer than three years in BC (but a total of three years in another province or state) please contact ICBC as outlined above to obtain your most recent driving history.
 You'll need to supplement that with documentation from your previous licence and insurance providers; please consult the Canadian Council of Motor Transport Administration or DMV.org to learn how to obtain your driving documents.

 If your three-year driving history is from outside of North America (that is, outside of Canada and the US), we still require official documentation from your country regarding your driving history in order for you to join.
-We'll temporarily accept a signed waiver in which you describe whether you've had any accidents in the last three years and any traffic violations in the last five years.
+We'll temporarily accept a signed waiver in which you describe whether you've had any accidents in the last three years and any traffic violations in the last three years.
 Once you've joined, if your official driving documents have not been submitted to Modo within 30 days, we will inactivate your account.

 How do I join Modo?